phongvcao/dotfiles/README.md

 ### Install

-First, clone the repository to `~/.dotfiles`, then
+First, clone the repository to your computer under `~/.dotfiles` folder, then

 ```bash
 cd ~/.dotfiles # replace with the path to your dotfiles